-The PBU Learning Academy is focused on helping clinicians and health allied professionals support populations that are disproportionately impacted by problem gambling.
-By engaging community experts and organizations working within these communities, the Learning Academy provides participants with skills to implement in practice, including creating culturally responsive materials that are based on health and racial equity, and engaging clients and family members in treatments.
+The PBU Learning Academy is focused on helping clinicians and allied health professionals support populations that are at higher risk of experiencing problem gambling.
+By engaging community leaders, people with lived experience, and organizations working within these communities, the Learning Academy provides participants with skills to implement culturally responsive treatment that is based on health and racial equity, the intersections of identities, experiences of marginalization and oppression, and the importance of engaging clients and their family members.

 Communication resources for providers

 These resources are intended to provide communication guidance for BSAS-funded providers and programs to promote problem gambling services.

 - General guidance for communication and promotional activities